Digitising NAPLAN: The transformation of Australia’s national assessment program.

 Stronger-than-ever security

-Due to the incredibly sensitive nature of data and privacy concerns relating to young students, the assessment platform must meet rigorous privacy and security requirements.
+Due to the incredibly sensitive nature of data and privacy concerns relating to young students, the assessment platform needed to meet rigorous privacy and security requirements.
 The NAPLAN Online platform complies with Europe’s General Data Protection Regulation (GDPR), the Australian Government’s Information Security Manual, and the ISO 27001 information security standard.

 “Delivering NAPLAN involves the collection and distribution of student test results on a significant scale.
 I think protecting young people’s data is essential, and much work goes into securing that information,” says Welsh, “so that means we’re entrusted with a monumental responsibility to safeguard this.”